cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 1. Don't click `<a>` links in your tests that navigate outside of your application.
 Likely this isn't worth testing anyway.
 You should ask yourself: *What's the point of clicking and going to another app?* Likely all you care about is that the `href` attribute matches what you expect.
 So simply make an assertion about that.
 You can see more strategies on testing anchor links [in our Example Recipe](https://github.com/cypress-io/cypress-example-recipes/blob/master/cypress/integration/tab_handling_anchor_links_spec.js).

 2. You are testing a page that uses `Single sign-on (SSO)`.
 In this case your web server is likely redirecting you between superdomains, so you receive this error message.
-You can likely get around this redirect problem by using [`cy.request()`](https://on.cypress.io/api/request) to manually handle the session yourself.
+You can likely get around this redirect problem by using {% url `cy.request()` request %} to manually handle the session yourself.

 If you find yourself stuck and can't work around these issues you can just set this in your `cypress.json` file.
 But before doing so you should really understand and [read about the reasoning here](https://on.cypress.io/guides/web-security).